IIT-EnergySystemModels/openTEPES/README.md

 ## GLPK

-As an easy option for installation, we have the free and open-source [GLPK solver](https://www.gnu.org/software/glpk/).
+An easy option to install is the free and open-source [GLPK solver](https://www.gnu.org/software/glpk/).
 However, it can be very slow for large-scale problems.
 It can be installed using: `conda install glpk`.

 ## CBC

 The [CBC solver](https://github.com/coin-or/Cbc) is another free and open-source solver.
-For Windows users, the easiest way to install the CBC solver is to download the binaries from this [site](https://www.coin-or.org/download/binary/Cbc/), copy the *cbc.exe* file into the "bin" directory of your Anaconda or
+For Windows users, the easiest way to install the CBC solver is to download the binaries from this [site](https://www.coin-or.org/download/binary/Cbc/) and copy the *cbc.exe* file into the "bin" directory of your Anaconda or
 Miniconda environment (which is on the PATH).
 Under Linux, it can be installed using: `conda install -c conda-forge coincbc`.

 ## Mosek

 Another alternative is the [Mosek solver](https://www.mosek.com/).
 Note that it is a commercial solver, and you need a license for it.
-Mosek is a good alternative to deal with QP, SOCP, and SDP problems.
-You only need to run `conda install -c mosek mosek` for installation and then request a license (academic or commercial).
+Mosek is a good alternative for dealing with QP, SOCP, and SDP problems.
+You only need to run `conda install -c mosek mosek` for installation and then request a license
+(academic or commercial).
 You can apply for an academic license [here](https://www.mosek.com/products/academic-licenses/).
-Mosek also provides a [license guide](https://docs.mosek.com/9.2/licensing/index.html).
+Mosek also provides a [license guide](https://docs.mosek.com/latest/licensing/index.html).
 If you request an academic license, you will receive it by email and only need to place it in the path `C:\Users\<username>\mosek` on your computer.

 ## GAMS